jckleiner/ci-cd-examples/terraform/fundamentals/README.md

 For instance, the DB username and passwords are our secrets.
 We could either encrypt them with a key from KMS, check it into source control and decrpyt it each time we want to use it (fetching that key from KMS), or we could put that username and password directly into a secret store and retrieve it from there.

 The adventage of a secret store is you will have functionalities like the ability to revoke, rotate secrets, have an access log etc.

+## The Golden Rule of Terraform
+Here’s a quick way to check the health of your Terraform code:
+ * go into your live repository, pick several folders at random, and run terraform plan in each one.

+If the output is always, “no changes,” that’s great, as it means your infrastructure code matches what’s actually deployed.
+If the output sometimes shows a small diff, and you get the occasional excuse from your team members (“oh, right, I tweaked that one thing by hand and forgot to update the code”), then your code doesn’t match reality, and you may soon be in trouble.
+If terraform plan fails completely with weird errors, or every plan shows a gigantic diff, then your Terraform code has no relation at all to reality, and is likely useless.

+The gold standard, or what you’re really aiming for, is what I call the The Golden Rule of Terraform:

+> The master branch of the live repository should be a 1:1 representation of what’s actually deployed in production.

+ * never make out-of-band changes (via a web UI, or manual API calls, or any other mechanism)
+ * You should only have to look at a single branch to understand what’s actually deployed in **production**.
+Typically, that branch will be `master`.

 ## ...